TOP

 Dilolo Lake

 Dilolo Lake is the largest lake in Angola.
 It is located in Moxico Province.
 It is the largest lake in the country and serves as an important tourist spot.
-Despite being situated just outside of the Cameia Park boundaries, the lake is teeming with wildlife including rare bird species and aquatic life.
+Despite being situated just outside of the Cameia Park boundaries, the lake is teeming with wildlife, including rare bird species and aquatic life.
 The lake is an impressive 12km in length

 Maiombe Forest